nohatekate/Memory/README.md

   - flip animation to automatically flip card to not showing when guess is incorrect
   - Option for number of cards to match each game
   - CSS allow for screen size changes / media queries
-  - Do not allow clikcs on matched pairs
+  - Do not allow clicks on matched pairs

 **Known Bugs**
   - Can reclick on an already matched pair repeatedly and win game on same matching pair